ifcopenshell.api.owner

 identification="bobthebuilder", family_name="Thebuilder", given_name="Bob")

-ifcopenshell.api.owner.add_person_and_organisation(file: ifcopenshell.entity_instance, person: ifcopenshell.entity_instance, organisation: ifcopenshell.entity_instance) ifcopenshell.entity_instance
+ifcopenshell.api.owner.add_person_and_organisation(file: ifcopenshell.file, person: ifcopenshell.entity_instance, organisation: ifcopenshell.entity_instance) ifcopenshell.entity_instance

 Adds a paired person and organisation